Case Study · SAAS, Business applications · NYC

 Click image to view gallery.

-Fit & Finish: Error Messages and Prompts
+Error Messages and Prompts

 Towards the end of the project, I documented functionality for error messages, prompts, and special cases.